 There are two major groups of scale insects, soft scales and armored scales.
 Soft scales generally attain a larger size than armored scales and are somewhat mobile as nymphs.
-Nymphs and adult female armored scales are completely sessile and adult males of both are tiny gnat-like insects with a single pair of wings.
-The cover and body of soft scales is attached whereas the cover can be removed from the armored scale, revealing the round body underneath.

-Another important distinction is that armored scales produce no honeydew whereas soft scales produce copious amounts of honeydew that attracts ants and serves as substrate for sooty mold which often accumulates on foliage below the infestation.
+Nymphs and adult female armored scales are completely sessile, and adult males of both are tiny gnat-like insects with a single pair of wings.
+The cover and body of soft scales are attached, whereas the cover can be removed from the armored scale, revealing the round body underneath.
+Another important distinction is that armored scales produce no honeydew, while soft scales produce copious amounts of honeydew that attracts ants and serves as substrate for sooty mold, which often accumulates on foliage below the infestation.

-The most important soft scale species in Florida citrus is probably the Caribbean black scale (Saisseta neglecta), followed by green and brown scales (Coccus viridis and C. hesperidium, respectively), and Florida wax scale (Ceroplastes floridensis).
-Mature females are usually found on scaffold limbs, especially of young trees.
-Mobile first instars, "crawlers", move out toward the outer canopy and successive nymphal stages gradually migrate inward.
+The most important soft-scale species in Florida citrus is probably the Caribbean black scale (Saisseta neglecta), followed by green and brown scales (Coccus viridis and C. hesperidium, respectively), and Florida wax scale (Ceroplastes floridensis).
+Mature females are usually found on scaffold limbs, especially those of young trees.
+Mobile first instars, or "crawlers," move out toward the outer canopy, and successive nymphal stages gradually migrate inward.

-The most important armored scale pests in Florida are snow scale (Unaspis citri), Florida red scale (Chrysomphalus aonidium), purple scale (Lepidosaphes beckii), Glover's scale (Lepidosaphes gloveri), and chaff scale (Parlatoria pergandii).
-Snow scale tends to infest the trunk and scaffold limbs, especially of grapefruit.
-The name refers to the male nymphs which are white, numerous, and indistinguishable
+The most important armored-scale pests in Florida are snow scale (Unaspis citri), Florida red scale (Chrysomphalus aonidium), purple scale (Lepidosaphes beckii), Glover's scale (Lepidosaphes gloveri), and chaff scale (Parlatoria pergandii).
+Snow scale tends to infest the trunk and scaffold limbs, especially those of grapefruit.
+The name refers to the male nymphs, which are white, numerous, and indistinguishable

-- 1. This document is ENY-604, one of a series of the Department of Entomology and Nematology, UF/IFAS Extension.
-Original publication date December 01, 1995.
-Revised September 2013, April 2016, and May 2018.
+- 1. This document is ENY-604, one of a series of the Entomology and Nematology Department, UF/IFAS Extension.
+Original publication date December 1995.
+Revised September 2013, April 2016, May 2018, and March 2019.
 Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication.
-This publication is included in SP-43, 2018-2019 Florida Citrus Production Guide.
+This publication is included in SP-43, 2019-2020 Florida Citrus Production Guide.
 For a copy of this handbook, request information on its purchase at your local UF/IFAS Extension office. - 2.
-P. A. Stansly, professor, Department of Entomology and Nematology, Southwest Florida Research and Education Center; J. A. Qureshi, assistant professor, Department of Entomology and Nematology, Indian River REC; L. L. Stelinski, associate professor, Department of Entomology and Nematology, Citrus REC; L. M. Diepenbrock, assistant professor, Department of Entomology and Nematology, Citrus REC; and M. E. Rogers, professor, Department of Entomology and Nematology, CREC; UF/IFAS Extension, Gainesville, FL 32611.
+Lauren Marie Diepenbrock, assistant professor; Lukasz Stelinski, associate professor, Entomology and Nematology Department, Citrus Research and Education Center; Jawwad Qureshi, associate professor; and Phil Stansly, professor (deceased), Entomology and Nematology Department, Southwest Florida Research and Education Center; UF/IFAS Extension, Gainesville, FL 32611.